Rewriting a Short Rule: Step by Step

 Editor's note: Please do not use the following as an example of proper form for the Federal Register.
 While every effort has been made to conform with FR formatting requirements, this is meant to be a plain language tool, not a formatting tool.
 Also, this is not meant to be an accurate representation of the text of the CFR relating to this subject matter.

-The finished product -- a plain English rule!
+The finished product -- a plain language rule!

 § 7.525 Where can I drive on the beach?